Featured Projects

 Volume control: 0.0000 ac-ft

-Detention volume: 2.4000 ac-ft
+Detention volume: 47574.0000 ac-ft

-View on credit registry
+View on credit map

 The Village of Niles took a creative approach to solve flooding issues in the vulnerable area near Golf Mill Park on the Northwest side.
 They built a massive stormwater detention basin adjacent to the park that effectively reduces flooding events while increasing the public space of the park to almost ten acres.